-The $\chi{ijt}$ in $\omega{ijt}$ controls whether a borrower can attract any lending.
-I recover the parameters of $\chi{ijt}$ by maximizing the proportion of correctly predicted lending occurrences between each pair at each time.
-Given the logistic transformation of the underlying parameters, the estimation of pair-specific $\rho{ij}$ poses a potential incidental parameter problem.
+The χ{ijt} in ω{ijt} controls whether a borrower can attract any lending.
+I recover the parameters of χ{ijt} by maximizing the proportion of correctly predicted lending occurrences between each pair at each time.
+Given the logistic transformation of the underlying parameters, the estimation of pair-specific ρ{ij} poses a potential incidental parameter problem.
 I apply the analytical bias correction suggested by Hahn and Newey (2004) to address this concern.
 The difference between the bias-corrected estimates and the simple maximum likelihood estimates are small because the estimation sample is large (T = 48 for most pairs).

 The parameters of my model are over-identified.
-I weigh the moments using the in-
+I weigh the moments using the inverse of the variancecovariance matrix for moment conditions calculated in bootstrapped samples.
+The bootstraps are done in blocks of time (month) clusters, in accordance with the IV regression.